"Nudes? Shouldn't I charge for these?" : Motivations of New Sexual Content Creators on OnlyFans: Results

-\textbf{Unique Challenges of OnlyFans.} While most of our participants had positive experiences with the platform and found the work to be better than other types of gig work, OnlyFans does create challenges that are unique to the platform.
-Most notably, because OnlyFans does not match creators to clients like many other gig work platforms nor offer internal creator listing or promotion features, creators must work to draw fans from other platforms.
-This contributes to the mainstreaming of OnlyFans, but can also be one of the more challenging parts of being a creator.
+\textbf{Unique Challenges of OnlyFans.} Although joining OnlyFans was lucrative and promising in the success stories our participants heard, many shared that overall OnlyFans earned them less money ($6$) and required more effort ($17$) than they anticipated.
+Moreover, while $13$ of our participants reported exclusively positive experiences with the platform and found the work to be better than other types of gig work, the others shared both positive experiences and challenges.
+OnlyFans requires significant marketing and promotion (P1, P9, P20), offers no protection from chargebacks (P19), and is less socially acceptable than other gig work (P9, P21).
+Most notably, because OnlyFans does not match creators to clients like many other gig work platforms or offer internal creator listing or promotion features, creators must work to draw fans from other platforms.
+This contributes to the mainstreaming of OnlyFans but can also be one of the more challenging parts of being a creator.
 For P9, ``promoting is definitely the most time consuming of all of it... people have to know it's out there in order to buy it.''
 P20 said they find themselves doing OnlyFans work ``all day every day...
 I spend hours hours hours, 17 hours on Telegram the past 24 hours, eight hours on Safari, most of that is OnlyFans, five hours on Twitter.
-Like it's just, it's obscene like it really is.''
+Like it's just, it's obscene. ''